oxyc/drush_build/README.txt

         Will generate an alias file based on the argument list passed in as well as the configuration files.
 This command will NOT prompt the user.

+    drush create-repository reponame

+        Create a bitbucket git repository.
+Has options to also initialize a local git repository and and bitbucket as a remote named origin.

+        The intention of this command has not really been defined yet so the API will change in the future.